PowerShell/PSScriptAnalyzer/RuleDocumentation/UseDeclaredVarsMoreThanAssignments.md

-#UseDeclaredVarsMoreThanAssignments
+﻿#UseDeclaredVarsMoreThanAssignments
 **Severity Level: Warning**

 ##Description
 Generally variables that are not used more than their assignments are considered wasteful and not needed.

 ##How to Fix
-Remove the variables that are declared but not used outside of the function.
+Remove the variables that are declared but not used.

 ##Example
 ###Wrong：
 ``` PowerShell
 function Test
 {